Arthur Lucas

-Arthur Lucas (December 18, 1907 - December 11, 1962), originally from the U.S. state of Georgia, was one of the last two people to be executed in Canada, on 11 December 1962.
+Arthur Lucas (December 18, 1907 – December 11, 1962), originally from the U.S. state of Georgia, was one of the last two people to be executed in Canada, on December 11, 1962.
 Lucas had been convicted of the murder of 44-year-old Therland Crater, a drug dealer and police informant from Detroit.
 He is also assumed to have killed 20-year-old Carolyn Ann Newman, Crater's common-law wife, but was never tried in her death.
 Crater was shot four times, while Newman was nearly decapitated.
-The murders took place in Toronto on 17 November 1961.
+The murders took place at a hotel in Toronto on 17 November 1961.

 A ring belonging to Lucas was found in a pool of Newman's blood.
 When Lucas was arrested, he was found to have recently cut his nails, and blood was found underneath one of them.
 He also had gunpowder imbedded in his hand.
-There were bloodstains found in Lucas's car which matched that of Crater and Newman.
+There were bloodstains found in the car used by Lucas to travel to Toronto, which matched that of Crater and Newman.
+The car in question was found to have been owned by the individual against whom Crater was supposed to testify: a drug dealer named Saunders.

+Before 1961, murder carried a mandatory death sentence in Canada.
+In July of that year, the Canadian government adopted a law establishing two degrees of murder: capital murder and non-capital murder.
+Capital murder carried a death sentence, while non-capital murder carried a life sentence with parole eligibility after 10 years.
+Lucas was charged with capital murder since the crime was premeditated.